find, grep, awk Exercises - Troubleshooting and Practical Skill Building

 find: '/proc/1': Permission denied

-Method 1: Ignore error output
+# Option 1: Suppress error output

 find / -name "*.txt" 2>/dev/null

-Method 2: Search only accessible locations
+# Option 2: Search only locations you have access to

 find /home /var /tmp -name "*.txt"